 4. Tap existing resources.

-Below are a few resources to help get you started:
+Below are a few resources that will add more color to your research and help you get started:

 6. Conduct your own primary research.

-Although primary research can be a little more expensive than other methods, it allows you to truly hear the voice of your customer and get answers to specific questions about your business.
+Because this is the only way to truly listen to the voice of your customer and get answers to specific questions regarding your business.

 7. Look at your business in a fresh light.

-Now that you have some serious insight into who you are selling to, it’s time to ask yourself a series questions.
+Now that you have some serious insight into who you are selling to, it’s time to ask yourself a series of questions: